 July 8, 2019 - Kate

-Ever since the U.S. State Department issued a Global Level 4 Health Advisory on March 31st due to the COVID-19 pandemic, avid travelers have been focusing more on domestic travel now more than ever.
+Ever since the U.S. State Department issued a Global Level 4 Health Advisory on March 31st due to the COVID-19 pandemic, avid travelers have been focusing more on domestic travel now more than ever –despite the fact that this advisory is no longer in place.

 You’ve planned a domestic vacation and you may think it’s not necessary or the risk is too low to worry about travel insurance.
 If that sounds like you, we highly recommend that you think again, even if you’re not venturing too far from home on your own or with other travelers.

 Even if your trip is just getting away for the weekend, there is always risk involved.
 Delayed luggage and flights, medical emergencies, and even rental car damage are just a few things that could go wrong.
 However, domestic travel insurance can keep you safe in an emergency and cover the bills due to these unexpected events so you can make the most of your weekend getaway.